maheshruparel/maheshruparel/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-NodeJS, Angular, MongoDB
+NodeJS, React, Angular, MongoDB
 - 🌱 I’m currently learning ...
-React, Redux, NextJS
+NextJS
 <!--
 - 👯 I’m looking to collaborate on ...
-React
+React - Redux
 -->
 <!--
 - 🤔 I’m looking for help with ...
 TypeScript